loov/goda/README.md

 Cool things it can do:

 ```
+# All of the commands should be run in the cloned repository.
+git clone https://github.com/loov/goda && cd goda

 # draw a graph of packages in github.com/loov/goda
 goda graph "github.com/loov/goda/..." | dot -Tsvg -o graph.svg